fclubb/PC_geomorph_roughness/README.md

 + -shape_out or --shapefile_out: Output shapefile storing calculated attributes for seed points only.
 Default filename will be generated with radius in the filename.
 + -odir --outputdir: Output directory to store plots and pickle files.
 Default is directory containing LAS/LAZ file.
 + -fig or --figure: Generate figures while processing.
 This often takes significant amount of time and can be turned off with -fig False.
 + -color or --store_color_las: Generate a LAS file where deviation from the plane are saved in the color attribute of the LAS file for every point. *Note* that this will replace the color information in the LAS file (but will be saved to separate file).
-Default is True, can be turned off with --store_color False.
+Default is False, can be turned on with --store_color True.

 # Examples